top of page

 2. Author Background

-After we finish analyzing Hayden's poem, we will discuss Cisneros' Biography, which students read for homework.
+After we finish analyzing Hayden's poem, we will discuss the Cisneros Biography, which students read for homework.
 We will consider how her childhood as the only "hija" in a family of seven and her experience at the Iowa Writers Workshop shaped her identity as a Latina writer, especially when she came to the realization that she wanted to "write about something my classmates couldn't write about."
 We will also discuss the unique style of her book, and how that style in many ways was a reaction against what she had learned in graduate school.
 Finally, we will discuss the setting of the book, the West Side of Chicago, and the segregated neighborhoods that divide that city.
 We will also discuss the housing options in many major American cities, and why the house on Mango Street is unique but still unsatisfying to Esperanza at the outset of the novel.

 3. Vocabulary